wedmonster/myconf/README.md

 * Non-ASCII Font: 11pt, Sauce Code Powerline

 # To do
-- [ ] to enable wrapping features in vim
+- [x] to enable wrapping features in vim, adopted nowrap
 - [x] to apply .dir_color for iterm
 - [ ] to automatically fatch powerline-font in ./install_osx.sh, https://github.com/powerline/fonts
 - [x] to apply fonts supporting powerline for macvim